-We will not request DBS checks and barred list checks, or ask to see DBS certificates, for general visitors, e.g. children's relatives attending events in the school, etc. These visitors will remain supervised by school staff at all times and will never be left on their own with pupils (unless it is their own child or relative).
+We will not request DBS checks and barred list checks, or ask to see DBS certificates, for general visitors, e.g. children's relatives attending events in the school, etc. General visitors will always be accompanied by a member of school staff.
+They will wear a red lanyard and will be challenged by staff if unaccompanied while in the vicinity of pupils.